 The ratio of owner to renter income, which is a rough indicator of the degree of income inequality between these two groups, was calculated.
 A higher ratio indicates more pronounced inequality.
 By this measure, the CVRD exhibits slightly more inequality between tenure groups than BC in general.
-Electoral area G exhibits more income inequality between tenure groups than the CVRD does as a whole, with just electoral areas F and I showing greater income inequality.
+Along with electoral area A, electoral area H exhibits more income equality between tenure groups than the CVRD as a whole.